cs164spring2019/pa3-chocopy-code-generation/README.md

 To run a generated RISC-V program in the Venus-164 execution environment, run:

 ```
-java -cp "chocopy-ref.jar:lib/venus164.jar:target/assignment.jar" chocopy.ChocoPy --run --in <assembly_file>
+java -cp "chocopy-ref.jar:target/assignment.jar" chocopy.ChocoPy --run <assembly_file>
 ```

 ### Chained commands

-For quick development, you can chain all the stages `--pa1`, `--pa2`, `--pa3`, and `--run` to directly execute a ChocoPy program:
+For quick development, you can chain all the stages to directly execute a ChocoPy program:

 ```
-java -cp "chocopy-ref.jar:lib/venus164.jar:target/assignment.jar" chocopy.ChocoPy --pa1 chocopy.reference.RefParser --pa2 chocopy.reference.RefAnalysis --pa3 chocopy.pa3.StudentCodeGen --run --in <chocopy_input_file>
+java -cp "chocopy-ref.jar:target/assignment.jar" chocopy.ChocoPy --pass=rrs --run <chocopy_input_file>
 ```

 You can omit the `--run` in the above chain to print the generated assembly program instead of executing it.

 ### Running the reference implementation

-To observe the output of the reference implementation of the code generator, replace the class `chocopy.pa3.StudentCodeGen` with `chocopy.reference.RefCodeGen` in any command where applicable.
+To observe the output of the reference implementation of the code generator, replace  `--pass=rrs` with `--pass=rrr` in any command where applicable.

 ## Assignment specifications